BenTaylorPublic/screeps/README.md

 ### Long term:
 ```
 Attack
-    Attack params/modes
     Large
         Very similar to AttackQuick
         Only attack when 1 of the attack creeps has < 300ish ticks to live
         Once the creep spawns, provide a time estimate of when it will begin (using tick time)
         Rooms should not make any other creeps until the attack is done (like AttackQuick)
+    HealerDrain
+        healer-drain
+        Sends a bunch of healers (just HEAL + MOVE)
+        They move in a tight ball
+        They just get off the edge of the map and heal each other
+        Will be used to empty their towers before the attack

 Optional buildings
     Labs